bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 July 20, 2013

-Distance: 18.1 km
+Distance: 18.1 km (11.2 mi)

-Cumulative Elevation Gain: 1390 m
+Cumulative Elevation Gain: 1390 m (4560 ft)

 After appearing in Andrew Nugara's Snowshoeing in the Canadian Rockies, Survey Peak has garnered some attention as a worthwhile winter climb, one that brings glaciated peaks into close view.
 But Taras Kurylo asked me, “Why not do it as a summer ascent?”
-Why not indeed.
+Why not.
 A good trail – the Glacier Lake Trail near Saskatchewan Crossing – winds along its base, while easily-ascended rubble tops off the mountain.
 Uncertainty lay only in the mid-slopes.
 The east ridge provides a gentle grade through trees, but we didn't know how bad the bushwhacking would be in the summer.
 On the other hand, the south slopes appeared promising – possibly free of trees because of avalanche paths – but are steep and riddled with rock bands.

 I wanted to try the east ridge while Taras favoured the south slopes.
 So we agreed to do both: we would ascend the east ridge and descend the south slopes.
 My partner Dinah and Taras' friend Jeff Shaw agreed to participate in our scheme.

 Loosely following Vern Dewit's snowshoe ascent, we hiked 40 minutes up Glacier Lake trail to a faint side trail.
 We followed this trail briefly before leaving it.
 At first the vegetation was light, but soon it closed in on us.
 There was hardly a square foot of forest floor that wasn't occupied by trees, bushes or deadfall.
 We took no breaks as few clearings were large enough to accommodate two people let alone four.
 So we pushed on, over logs, through trees and bushes, getting scratched as we went.
-The amorphous ridge provided few clues as to our position, so we relied on GPS to stay on track.
+The amorphous ridge provided few clues to our position, so we relied on GPS to stay on track.
 All the while, clouds of mosquitos kept us company.

 The bushwhacking was the longest any of us had done.
 Three insufferable hours after stepping off the trail, we finally stumbled out of the forest onto an open slope.
 Ahead of us, the route took in a gentle shoulder before rising steeply to Survey's rocky summit 400 m above us.
 We traversed the shoulder and made our way up a talus slope to the top.